 Ofloxacin is given to treat a bacterial infection.
 It is important to complete the full course of treatment.
 This is to prevent the infection from coming back.

-The most common side-effects are feeling sick, diarrhoea, feeling dizzy and headache.
+The most common side-effects are feeling sick (nausea), diarrhoea, feeling dizzy and headache.

-Ofloxacin may impair your alertness, so make sure your reactions are normal before you drive or use tools or machines.
+Ofloxacin may impair your alertness, so make sure your reactions are normal before you drive and before you use tools or machines.

 |Type of medicine||A quinolone antibiotic|